pulumi/pulumi-hugo/themes/default/content/_index.md

 deploy:
   title: Ship applications faster
   description: |
     Pulumi gives you a faster outer dev loop by making CI/CD for your IaC seamless and the default experience.
-Pulumi provides has integrations with all the popular CI/CD platforms and testing frameworks.
-You can validate every change with testing and built-in policies.
+Pulumi has integrations with all the popular CI/CD platforms and testing frameworks, so you can validate every change with testing and built-in policies.
 You can also build Pulumi Packages to create best-practice abstractions available in all languages.

 manage:
   title: Deliver ideas with ease